open-atmos/camp/README.md

 For more options like install individual dependencies, run: `install.sh` or run scripts from `compile/` folder.

-Load modules by running "compile/load.modules.camp.sh".
+Load modules by running: `source compile/load.modules.camp.sh`.
 We recommend to include that command into your bashrc to avoid running the command manually each time you start a bash session.

-You can validate installation running: ".compile/check.sh"
+You can validate installation running: `.compile/check.sh`

 Any problem, contact administrators of the CAMP repository of the Barcelona Supercomputing Center.